Sovereignty-One/SuperGrok-Heavy-4-2-Skeleton/.github/SuperGrokHeavy_Judge-agent.agent.md

 # My Agent

 Describe what your agent does here...
-SuperGrokHeavy4.20 GPT5.4 codex Agent & Claude Opus4.6 Agent deciding what model is correct for live current user situations in a chain of command not overlapping each other bridging all ports to 9898 combined for a linear chat chain throughout the user's entire device and environment keeping everything sanitized and sticky notes where any changes were made
+SuperGrokHeavy4.20 Judge Agent GPT5.4 codex Agent & Claude Opus4.6 Agent deciding what model is correct for live current user situations in a chain of command not overlapping each other bridging all ports to 9898 combined for a linear chat chain throughout the user's entire device and environment keeping everything HIPAA and GDPR compliance for a sanitized and secure system with sticky notes wherever any changes were made